YihengYe/DSC180A-replication/README.md

 Code, Purpose, and Guideline:

-- run.py: getting light-dump data and transfered them into csvs article by article from WikiWarMonitor(http://wwm.phy.bme.hu/), use "python run.py data" (line inside the quotation marks) to run it.
+- run.py: getting light-dump data and transfered them into csvs that are 100000 rows each from WikiWarMonitor(http://wwm.phy.bme.hu/), use "python run.py data" (line inside the quotation marks) to run it.
 After running it, the zip files downloaded are at data/raw, the unzipped text files are at data/unzipped, and the csvs are at the data/csvs, which contains files that named by every ~wiki.zip downloaded with their articles data in csv form.